Weekly Market Review – November 18, 2023

 • U.S. employment report

-• U.S. unemployment rate
+• U.S. employment rate

-• U.S. hourly wages
+• U,S. hourly wages

-• Hourly wages year over year
+• Hourly wages year-over-year

 • Consumer credit